 The College accepts no responsibility for dropping you from the specific classes you intended not to take.
 Officially dropping will ensure that you will not be charged for classes that you do not attend.

-Fees for classes cancelled by Arizona Western College will be fully refunded.
+Fees for classes canceled by Arizona Western College will be fully refunded.
 A net reduction in total credits due to changes in enrollment or the cancellation of a class may qualify a student for a refund.
 Financial Aid recipients should refer to the Financial Aid section of the catalog for further clarification.

 Military personnel called to active duty for war or national disaster may apply for a full refund from Arizona Western College.
-Please see total withdrawal below for detailed instructions.
+Please see the total withdrawal below for detailed instructions.
 Tuition assistance waivers may also be available through your service branch’s education office.
 Please contact your service branch education office for more information.